djzwerg/uc_webform_pane/README.txt

 -----
  * Fieldsets are not supported.

- * Views integration should be available, requires Webform 3.
+ * For Views integration see http://drupal.org/node/680386.